gagvirus/an-archer-game/ROADMAP.md

 ### Bugs & Improvements

-- optimization on logs - display log entries in bulk when collecting resources
-  - during 3 seconds if a player collects +10, +12, +13 coins, just display one entry "collected 35 coins"
-- coins / resources "clumping"
-  - after some time of being dropped, combine multiple coins in a radius into one big pile
 - make all public attributes public
   - currently we are getting all the final calculated attributes (e.g. damage, speed etc) directly with getAttribute
   - make the getAttribute and relevant "internal" functions protected/private, and make sure that all attribute-related